What is Mix It Up at Lunch Day?

 Teaching Tolerance, a project of the Southern Poverty Law Center, launched the Mix It Up program in 2002.

-This year, national Mix It Up at Lunch Day is Tuesday, October 25.
+National Mix It Up at Lunch Day is always the last Tuesday in October.
+This year, the national day is Tuesday, October 25.
 However, you can organize a Mix It Up at Lunch Day any time during the school year.

 Research shows that Mix It Up programming works.
 According to Mix Day organizers who responded to a 2008 survey conducted by Quality Education Data, the Mix It Up program produces powerful results:

 - 97% said students’ interactions were positive during Mix It Up at Lunch Day.

 - 95% said Mix It Up at Lunch Day prompted students to interact with people outside their normal social circles.

 - 92% said Mix It Up at Lunch Day increased awareness about social boundaries and divisions within school.